CFN is an Infrastructure as Code (IAC) product – you can create, manage, and remove infrastructure automatically.

 - A template can create up to 200 resources.

-- The Resource section is mandatory.
+- The “Resources” section is mandatory.

-- Optional sections: Metadata, Parameters, Mappings, Conditions, Transform, Outputs
+- Metadata, Parameters, Mappings, Conditions, Transform, Outputs

 Resources